 This Citi card might just be our favorite.
 You get an unlimited 1% cashback on all purchases, and when you pay the purchase off, you get another 1%.
 If you’re responsible with it, this means you can get an unlimited amount of 2% cash back.
 Another great thing about this card is that there is no annual fee.

-1. Purchase a chest freezer.
+1. Purchase a Chest Freezer.

-For starters, if you have the space, and few extra bucks laying around, a chest freezer is a great idea.
+For starters, if you have the space, and a few extra bucks laying around, a chest freezer is a great idea.
 There’s no need to purchase it new.
 Craigslist in just about every city in America has hundreds of people trying to sell their freezer.
 Even with a lot of them only being sold for parts, you can get a 100% working freezer for just a few bucks.
 Just look around.

 Why do you want another freezer?
 Won’t it just drive up your energy bill?

 Yes, it will increase your electricity bill, but how much depends on how full it is.
 The less full it is, the more it will run because nothing will be helping it keep a static, cold temperature.
 Pack it in, and it won’t have to work as hard and its energy consumption will decrease.